 The queer suffragists who fought for women’s right to vote

 For the anniversary of a large portion of women securing the right to vote, we take a look at the queer suffragists who made up a large proportion of the activists fighting for equality.
 Although these women wouldn't have identified with modern terms today, many suffragists were what we would now identify as queer, gender fluid, or transgender.
 Scholars have dedicated study into this specific area and concluded that it was due largely to these queer desires that propelled their movement forward, seeking autonomy and "freedom of expression".
-Click the photo below for an insight into the key women's rights activists we might now identify as queer.

 Read time: 8 minutes